LeToNode/Play2.0-CN-doc/javaGuide/main/templates/JavaTemplateUseCases.md

-# Templates common use cases
+# Common template use cases

 Templates, being simple functions, can be composed in any way you want.
-Below are a few examples of some common scenarios:
+Below are a few examples of some common scenarios.

 ## Layout